 - 4.6.
-In applying the authorisation test, the ACCC compares the likely future with the Proposed Conduct that is the subject of the authorisation to the likely future in which the Proposed Conduct does not occur.12 - 4.7.
+In applying the authorisation test, the ACCC compares the likely future with the Proposed Conduct that is the subject of the authorisation to the likely future in which the Proposed Conduct does not occur. - 4.7.
 The rationale for Proposed Conduct is linked with the impacts of COVID-19 in Australia and overseas.
 The future likelihood and severity of those impacts is largely unknown at this point in time. - 4.8.
 The ACCC notes that COVID-19 infection rates in Australia have been relatively low and the demand for Medicines and Pharmacy Products has largely stabilised since peaks in March and April 2020.
-However, the continued increase of infection rates internationally and the recent increases in Australia are likely to once again influence the availability of the supply of Medicines and some Pharmacy Products in Australia.
+However, the continued increase of infection rates internationally and the recent increases in some Australian states may influence the availability of the supply of Medicines and some Pharmacy Products in Australia.